 Loss of teeth and bone in the jaw

 Smokeless tobacco can also cause cancer.
 Cancer can happen in these areas:

 How to quit

-Quitting smokeless tobacco is hard, but it can be done.
+Quitting smokeless tobacco is hard.
+But it can be done.
 To break the habit:

-Try using substitutes like tobacco-free mint-leaf snuff, sugarless gum, hard candy, beef jerky, sunflower
+Try using substitutes.
+Try tobacco-free mint-leaf snuff, sugarless gum, hard candy, beef jerky, sunflower

 seeds, shredded coconut, raisins, or dried fruit.